Crepdo/CS101_Algorithm-Data_Structures/README.md

 # CS101_Algorithm-Data_Structures
 Shanghaitech CS101 Algorithm and Data Structures
 *****
 All my slides with notes are included in this repository.
+They have been modified and added additional details for understanding.
+May be useful when learning this course.
+Good luck and enjoy the journey!
 ## Topics Covered

 ### Basics